Income Protection Insurance For Contractors

 Director income protection insurance is relevant for a contractor using a limited company.

 All salary and dividends are paid to a contractor through their limited company.
-The policy is set up in the name of the company, and the business pays the monthly premiums.
+The policy is set up in the company’s name, and the business pays the monthly premiums.

 If a claim occurs, any benefit is taxed as income.
-This differs from personal plans, where the benefit is tax-free due to premiums paid from post-tax income.
+This differs from personal plans, where the benefit is tax-free because premiums are paid from post-tax income.

-Pre-tax income using a limited company enables a higher level of up to 80% of regular salary compared to the lower levels of a personal plan.
+Pre-tax income with a limited company can be up to 80% of a regular salary, compared to lower levels with a personal plan.

 Insurance Hero is an independent broker that helps contractors with insurance policies tailored to their personal and professional circumstances.
 Contact our expert team of brokers today on 0203 129 88 66 for a competitive no-obligation quote.
 We are here to help you!